Particular/docs.particular.net/nservicebus/hosting/publishing-from-web-applications.md

 While it is common to think of an event being published *from* a specific location, this doesn't always reflect the reality of the messaging mechanics.
 For native pub/sub brokers, there is no *from* concept.
 You simply publish an event and the broker figures out the rest.

-In the case of storage-driven transports, however, the "publish from" location actually relates to the input queue that is set up to receive subscription requests.
+In the case of storage-driven transports, however, the "publish from" location actually relates to the input queue that is set up to receive subscription requests and store them in the subscription storage database.

 ## Load Balancing

 Typically, web applications will be scaled out with a network load balancer either to handle large amounts of traffic, or for high availability, or both.
 This is further complicated by elastic cloud scenarios, where additional instances of a web role can be provisioned and later removed, either manually or automatically, to keep up with a changing amount of load.

 An important distinction of an event is that it is published from a single logical sender, and processed by one or more logical receivers.
 It's important not to confuse this with the physical deployment of code to multiple processes.
-In the case of a scaled-out web application, the individual web application instances are physical deployments; all of these together can act as a single logical publisher of events, provided the following requirements are met.
+In the case of a scaled-out web application, the individual web application instances are physical deployments; all of these together can act as a single logical publisher of events.

-In order for a scaled-out web application to publish events as a single logical publisher:

-* For native pub/sub transports (Azure Service Bus, RabbitMQ), all web application instances must publish to the same topic.
-* For transports with storage-driven publishing (MSMQ, SQL, Azure Storage Queues), all web application instances must share the same subscription storage.
+In order to make this work for storage-driven transports (MSMQ, SQL, Azure Storage Queues), the nature of publishing means that all physical endpoints must share the same subscription storage.
+(This is probably not all that difficult, as you likely use one centralized subscription storage database for your entire system.)

 > **Note about Azure Service Bus**: Prior to Version 6.0, the Azure Service Bus transport did not offer native publish/subscribe capability, and used storage-driven publishing instead.

+Although we're discussing web applications specifically, it's worth noting that this arrangement is hardly different from scaled-out service endpoints.

 ## Storage-driven Transport Topology